 Most people come to Peru to see Machu Picchu the wonderful Inca Citadel located around 4 hours by train from the Inca City of Cusco, but you must not miss the Sacred Valley and a lot do the tour to the Valley on their way to Machu Picchu.

-The first place you should visit is Pisac.
+Pisac is the first place you should visit.
 Set high on the hill above the town of Pisac, is the truly amazing ruin of Pisac.
 The citadel of Pisac, contemporary to Machu Picchu, is an archaeological complex where you can find the largest pre-Hispanic cemetery in the Americas.
-The Inca agricultural terraces that descend the mountain are called andenes and are still used today.
+The Inca agricultural terraces that descend the mountain are called “Andenes” and are still used today.
 Pisac is one of the most important archeological sites in Peru.

 Moving on from Pisac, drive for around 50 minutes to Ollantaytambo, one of the best places in the Sacred Valley, and it makes a perfect stopping point on the way to visit Machu Picchu.